Is there any value in the Employee Engagement Survey?

 “Hooray – our engagement survey went up 3.2 points vs last years survey”

 If your scores come in showing staff are more engaged but attrition and absenteeism are still high, then big giant who cares?

 For example – We’ve observed some companies fail to even give employees the feedback from quality evaluations.
-In these cases it becomes clear that the purpose of quality monitoring is the scoring itself – not the feedback or improving performance.
+In these cases, it becomes clear that the purpose of quality monitoring is scoring itself – not the feedback or improving performance.